 How to Strain and Harm the Liver

 Alcohol is the most famous way you can damage your liver.
 “Pickle your liver,” is a common expression.
 Alcohol is processed through the liver and can cause irreversible damage, leading to many different types of alcohol-related liver disease.
-To read more about the different types of alcohol-related liver disease, and what can be done for each, click here.

 Fatty foods and obesity can lead to non-alcoholic fatty liver disease.
 Mind your diet.
 Exercise.
 You only get one body…

 If you’ve taken pain killers or headache medicine before, you may recall seeing the label about consulting with your physician regarding Acetaminophen.
 And you also may recall about not taking more than the instructed dose, which also means not mixing medications : taking 2 Tylenol and an hour later 2 Midol or 1 Percocet.
 Too much Acetaminophen can cause serious liver damage.
 Acetaminophen may also interfere with the effectiveness of your birth control pills.
 Read the fine print and talk to your doctor.

 When I was 14 years old, I was diagnosed with Gilbert’s Syndrome, I was told it was a rare condition that mostly affected men.
 The doctor surmised I must have contracted it during a blood transfusion when I was born (I was 3.5 months premature and spent a long time in the hospital) and that I would not be able to ever donate my blood or organs.
 However, I’ve since learned a few things:

 - Gilbert’s Syndrome is not as rare as I first suspected, and is actually considered common.
 3-7% of the United States population has it, and is more common in men more than women.